bwolmarans/nginx-api-gateway-for-k8s/README.md

 ## Changes and Notes and Instructions

-- if you're reading the lab guide, you can do that, but you might not even need to because in each task sub-directory, I updated the README with almost all the steps you will need and you can just follow that
+- if you're reading the lab guide, you can do that, but I didn't update it, so it's better that in each task sub-directory, I updated the README with almost all the steps you will need and you can just follow that README
 - where it says to use RDP and Firefox, instead if you want, you can use a single webshell on the k8s box for everything and use curl
 - in addition, you can also use the firefox access method on the jumphost it works well and has a little copy and paste widget to your local system on the left that works well
 - I couldn't get the existing jwt creation script to work, so I made another one based off Liam's JWT blog and it's in task_05 and works well